elicia4/linux_notes/tools/nmap.md

 # The "nmap" Network Exploration Tool

-Notes takes on this video by LearnLinuxTV: https://youtu.be/5tzp9QzwnUQ
+Notes taken on this video by LearnLinuxTV: https://youtu.be/5tzp9QzwnUQ

 [***go back to README***](README.md)